cvs-health/testaro/README.md

 With a batch, you can execute a single statement to run a script multiple times, one per host.
 On each call, Testaro takes one of the hosts in the batch and substitutes it for each host specified in a `url` command of the script.
 The result is a _host script_.
 Testaro sequentially runs all of those host scripts.

+Therefore, you cannot use a batch with a script that changes URLs.

 ## Samples

 The `samples` directory contains examples of scripts and batches.
 If you wish to use them in their current locations, you can give `SCRIPTDIR` the value `'samples/scripts'` and `BATCHDIR` the value `'samples/batches'`.
-Then execute `node create sss` or `node create sss bbb` to run the `sss` script alone or with the `bbb` batch (e.g., `node create simple weborgs`).
-The `create` module will create a job, run the script or host scripts, and save the report(s) in the directory that you have specified with the `REPORTDIR` environment variable.
+Then execute `node high sss` to run the `sss` script alone or `node high sss bbb` to run the `sss` script with the `bbb` batch (e.g., `node create simple weborgs`).
+The `high` module will create a job, run the script or host scripts, and save the report(s) in the directory that you have specified with the `REPORTDIR` environment variable.

 ## Execution